 Eye injuries in the workplace range from minor, such as computer-related eyestrain and dry-eye syndrome, to severe injuries caused by flying objects.
-The overall lifetime prevalence of occupational eve injuries has been reported to be 4.4% [124].
-In 2015, eye injuries accounted for 2.2% of the nearly 1.2 million occupational injuries involving days off from work [125].
+The overall lifetime prevalence of occupational eye injuries has been reported to be 4.4% [124].
+In 2020, eye injuries accounted for 1.6% of the nearly 1.18 million occupational injuries involving days off from work [51; 126].
 The rate of eye injury varies according to many factors, including gender, age, socioeconomic status, and work setting.
-The rate of injury is more than three times higher among men than women and is highest (112.8 cases per 10,000 full-time workers) among individuals 45 to 54 years of age [125].
-Individuals with less than a high school education and men in lower income brackets are more likely to have an eye injury [124; 126].
+The rate of injury is more than three times higher among men than women and is highest (112.8 cases per 10,000 full-time workers) among individuals 45 to 54 years of age [51; 125].
+Individuals with less than a high school education and men in lower income brackets are more likely to have an eye injury [101].
 These injuries are a substantial health and economic burden, with an estimated total cost of approximately \$300 million annually [118].

-Eve injuries occur in virtually every work setting.
-In 2015, the rates were highest among heavy and tractor-trailer truck drivers; laborers and freight, stock, and material movers; and nursing assistants [125].
+Eye injuries occur in virtually every work setting.
+In 2020, the rates were highest among heavy and tractor-trailer truck drivers; laborers and freight, stock, and material movers; and nursing assistants [51].
 Most workplace-related eve injuries are caused by flying objects (e.g., bits of metal or glass), tools, particles, and chemicals, resulting in corneal abrasion or burn.
 However, the type of injury ranges widely across work settings [118].
-Approximately 64% to 90% of individuals who use a computer have eye-related symptoms, particularly eyestrain, tired eyes, dry eye, blurred vision, and headache; this complex of symptoms has been termed computer vision syndrome [127; 128].
-In addition, symptoms of dry eye have been associated with indoor office environments, and it has been postulated that the cause is dehydration of the corneal tear film as a result of low relative humidity and high room temperature, as well as decreased blinking during neartask activities [129; 130].
-Ergonomic adjustments, such as modification of lighting and glare, frequent breaks, and lubricating eye drops can be helpful in reducing symptoms [127].
+Approximately 64% to 90% of individuals who use a computer or digital screen devices have eye-related symptoms, particularly eyestrain, tired eyes, dry eye, blurred vision, and headache; this complex of symptoms has been termed computer vision syndrome or digital eve strain [127].
+In addition, symptoms of dry eve have been associated with indoor office environments, and it has been postulated that the cause is dehydration of the corneal tear film as a result of low relative humidity and high room temperature, as well as decreased blinking during near-task activities [127].
+Ergonomic adjustments, such as modification of lighting and glare, frequent breaks, eveglasses specifically made for computer screen use, and lubricating eye drops can be helpful in reducing symptoms [127].